typegoose/typegoose/github-page/_guides/advanced/common-plugins.md

 ### AutoIncrementID

-Only increases the field if the document is *new* and the counter is stored in an counter-collection (default field: `_id`)
+Only increases the field if the document is *new* and the counter is stored in a counter-collection (default field: `_id`).

 ```ts
 @plugin(AutoIncrementID, {})